Relationship between Social Legislation and Social Work

 Mun-by gave five reasons why social workers acquire legal knowledge:

-• To release their social responsibilities.
+• To discharge their civic obligations.

-• To offer advice and assistance.
+• To provide counsel and support.

 Similarities between Social Legislation and Social Work